HossamBalaha/BE-645-Artificial-Intelligence-and-Radiomics/README.md

 copyright law.
 For permission requests, contact the author.

 The code provided in this series is for educational purposes only and should be used with caution.
 The author is not responsible for any misuse of the code provided.

+If you need to use the code for research or commercial purposes, please contact the author for a written permission.

 ## Citations and Acknowledgments